 - Being used for retrieving, duck hunting or other customary sporting purposes.

 A dangerous dog is defined in the Act as:

 - A dangerous dog (declared); or

 What are the risks of owning such a dog?

 Dog owners and every person responsible for control of a dog can be prosecuted if their dog chases or attacks any person or animal irrespective of whether physical injury is caused or not to the person or animal.
 The local government can ask for a court order that the dog be destroyed if it has attacked and caused injury or damage.

 What are the possible legal consequences of a dog attack?

-- The penalty for setting or urging a dog (other than a dangerous dog) to chase or attack a person or animal is $10,000 or 12 months’ imprisonment or both.
+- There are fines or imprisonment for setting or urging a dog (other than a dangerous dog) to chase or attack a person or animal.

 - It is a criminal offence if you are responsible for a dangerous dog and it attacks someone in a way that endangers their life or kills them.